cddaaaa1/ES-Music-Synth/REPORT.md

 ### Mutex Overview

 The following table outlines the mutexes used in the system, the data they protect, and a brief description of their purpose.
 Having these mutexes ensures thread-safe access and prevents data corruption or race conditions.
+More information about mutex usage can be found in (#4-function-descriptions) and (#2-task-descriptions).

 | Mutex Name              | Data it Protects                                                  | Description                                                                                                 |
 | ----------------------- | ----------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |